 48. Homeschooled teens like learning time management by scheduling their own schoolwork.

 49. Plenty of time to eat lunch.
 My oldest used to hate having to gobble down her food.
 Most days, it came home uneaten because she didn’t have time.

 What would your kids add to the list?

 If one of the things that your homeschooled kids love about homeschooling is getting together with their friends, you might enjoy my free download, 52 Weeks of Homeschool Group Activities.
 Over that last decade or so, I’ve planned dozens of events for our local homeschool group and I am happy to share those ideas with you!
 I have put together a 22-page guide to planning activities for your homeschool group – whether it be a formal group of a few hundred or an informal group of a few families.

 52 Weeks of Homeschool Group Activities offers an idea for each week of the year, loosely organized by season, along with planning tips for events and field trips.
 I’m offering this resource as a free download to Weird, Unsocialized Homeschoolers subscribers.

-To get your copy of 52 Weeks of Homeschool Group Activities for free, just enter your email address below to subscribe.
+To get your copy of 52 Weeks of Homeschool Group Activities for free, just enter your email address below to subscribe for the WUHS newsletter and free download.
 You’ll receive an email with download instructions.

 © 2014 Weird, Unsocialized Homeschoolers | All Rights Reserved.
 Reproduction of this article without express written permission is strictly prohibited and a violation of copyright laws.